MSCA-LIKE/OpenScienceTrainingCourse/12_workshop1/notes/readme.md

 Projects use a mixture of new and old data.

-Around half of the participants in the course in 2020 were actively creating new data sets that would be completely open and implement FAIR data principles (See notes from [Seminar 2](../../03_seminar2/notes/readme.md).
+Around half of the participants in the course in 2020 were actively creating new data sets that would be completely open and implement FAIR data principles (see notes from [Seminar 2](../../03_seminar2/notes/readme.md)).
-).
 The rest of the participants were setting up data sets that would be restricted, but planning on publishing metadata for the data sets.
 Such steps will directly support their own science and also enable future research.

 Awareness of the challenges with data rights, and the need for clear licensing, was prompting participants to investigate and solve these challenges early in their projects.
 It was noted that in older projects, publishing was only considered at the end of the project and as result license concerns often prevented data collection; had this been considered earlier, the data might be available.